Parveez7/Portfolio_website/README.md

 # My Portfolio Website

 Welcome to my portfolio website repository!
-This project showcases my work, skills, and experience in web development and design.
+This project showcases my work, skills, services and experience in web development and design.

 ## About